archelogos/CarND-Advanced-Lane-Lines/README.md

 For the position of the vehicle, it was assumed the camera was mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset we wanted to calculate.

-First it was necessary to compute the best fitted x on each line (mean of all x values), and then it was calculated by taking the absolute value of the vehicle position minus the point in the middle along the horizontal axis.
+First, it was necessary to compute the best fitted 'x' values on each line (mean of all x values), and then it was calculated by taking the absolute value of the vehicle position minus the point in the middle along the horizontal axis.

 ```python
 center = abs((1280/2) - ((left.bestx+right.bestx)/2))